GnomeMan4201/LANimals/README.md

 - Native ASCII dashboards—classic hacker feel
 - Menu-driven and modular (pick your tool or run them all)
-- Designed for real-world recon, threat hunting, and blue/red team ops
+- Designed for real-world recon, threat hunting, blue/red team ops
-- Works on Kali, Linux, Termux
+- Works seamlessly on Kali, Linux, and Termux for Android

 ---